 Greetings from 23rd European Conference on Literacy!
-A Blog

 Greetings from 23rd European Conference on Literacy!
-A Blog

-by Sari Sulkunen, Sandra Langer and Colin Harrison
+A Blog by Sari Sulkunen, Sandra Langer and Colin Harrison

 The European Conference on Literacy was held in Chania, Greece, on June 24–26, 2024.
 Approximately 300 literacy scholars and practitioners from 40 countries gathered together to present their work and discuss literacy.
 The conference was co-organized by the Hellenic Association for Language and Literacy and the Federation of European Literacy Associations (FELA).